-Black-horned tree cricket youngsters are difficult to tell apart from Forbes' tree crickets - they both have white dashes and spots.
+Black-horned and Forbes' tree cricket nymphs are difficult to tell apart - they both have white dashes and spots.

 ...and often have a dark area down the center.